NuGet/Insights/README.md

 ### Build the code

-1. Ensure you have the .NET 5 SDK installed.
+1. Ensure you have the .NET 3.1 and 5 SDK installed.
 [Install it if needed](https://dotnet.microsoft.com/download).
    ```
    dotnet --info
    ```